0xC0ffee1/minevalley-docs/docs/orchid/Rules.md

 #### [2.]
 Behave appropriately.
 - Slight swearing is allowed as long as it's not directed toward anyone.
 - Please use English in chats that are public.
-You may create a guild/co-op with people who speak your other native language.
 - Spamming messages, commands or characters should be avoided, and any drama should be kept away at all times.
 - Participating and/or starting drama, trolling, baiting/trapping is prohibited.
 - Avoid controversial topics such as politics.